 -

 Fire hose cart.
-Possibly around the first third of the 20th century.
-A two-wheeled hose cart, typically pulled by firefighters when needed, also has a front box for storing tools, hose heads, and metal parts for use with the hose, as well as another auxiliary hose.
+Possibly from the first third of the 20th century.
+Two-wheeled cart for carrying the hose, normally pulled by the firefighters themselves in case of use, which also has a box at the front to store tools, heads and metal parts for use with the hose, and another auxiliary hose.

 · Size: 220x130x102 cms